percona/pmm/doc/source/chapter.pmm-admin.rst

 .. _pmm-admin.show-passwords:

-Getting passwords used by PMM Client
+:ref:`Getting passwords used by PMM Client <pmm-admin.show-passwords>`
 ================================================================================

 Use the |pmm-admin.show-passwords| command to print credentials stored in the